Did you know: Midrive is the #1 national driving lesson provider on Trustpilot! Find out more.

 Preparing for the hazard perception test

-Having a bit of on-road experience will really help when it comes to the hazard perception test.
+Having a few driving lessons will really help when it comes to the hazard perception test.
 Draw upon your own experiences whilst driving and look out for anything which could be a potential hazard.

 A hazard could be anything from a car waiting at a junction, a cyclist ahead or a cow in the middle of the road.
 The type of road condition in the clip will give you an idea of what kind of hazard to look out for.
 If the scene is in an urban environment, for example, you’ll need to look out for hazards like buses, cars and cyclists, but if the scene is in a rural environment the hazard is more likely to be animals, walkers or slow moving vehicles ahead.